ParallelMaths/parallel/pages/8-05-rocket-maths.md

 10! = 10 × 9 × 8 × 7 × 6 × 5 × 4 × 3 × 2 × 1 = 3,628,800

-You can work this out by typing each number into your calculator one by one, or you can type 8 and then the “!” button.
+You can work this out by typing each number into your calculator one by one, or you can type 10 and then press the “!” button.
 :::

 ::: problem id=1_4 marks=3